dorythecat/TransforMate/docs/commands/others/invite.md

 ## Syntax
-`/info`
+`/invite`

 ---

 ## Usage
-The `/info` command is meant to be used just to get a small embedded command that allows you to see some info about the bot.
+The `/invite` command is meant to be used to get a link to invite the bot to your own server(s).

 ---